jeanropke/RDR2CollectorsMap/.github/ISSUE_TEMPLATE/missing-item.md

 ---

 * What day cycle it is?
-* Coordinates and a clear image of the location
+* Coordinates or a clear image of the location
 * Include the item name

 Coordinates can be found by setting the `Show coordinates on click` to `Yes`